cirrus-geo/cirrus-geo/docs/src/cli/00_intro.rst

 on AWS and is a constellation of associated pieces of AWS infrastructure.
 The pieces of a Cirrus deployment like the lambdas, SQS, S3 buckets and other can be managed and interacted with using common AWS management tools like the AWS GUI or AWS CLI.

 However the nature of a Cirrus deployment can make direct management via AWS tools difficult to do things like batch reruns, manage deployments, individual lambda invocations, and more.
 There can be multiple cirrus deployments and Cirrus infrastructure may co-exist in an AWS account with non Cirrus resources further complicating this management.
+The Cirrus CLI tool (CLIrrus) was built to simplify dealing with these issues.

 What Is CLIrrus?
 ----------------